Information Security Policy

 Sensei maintains an asset inventory of all physical assets that store or interact with information assets, such as laptops and servers.
 As part of the inventory we allocate an owner, outline what data is stored or processed and how it is secured inline.

-Via Mobile Device Management at all times Sensei has a list of devices in Azure Active Directory which have been connected to the workplace to access corporate email.
+Sensei has real-time access to a list of devices in Azure Active Directory which have been connected to Sensei resources via Mobile Device Management.
 Each device is listed along with the user who is using it.
 This includes not just windows devices such as laptops, but also mobile devices such as iPhones and iPads.

 For company owned servers and laptops the standard practice is to delete all partitions and - if to be redistributed - the operating system will be reinstalled.

-For BYOD situations the user will remove their laptop from MDM which will prevent the device from accessing company resources.
+For BYOD situations the user will remove their laptop from Mobile Device Management which will prevent the device from accessing company resources.
 As part of the offboarding process all company data needs to be deleted from the device.

 For company owned devices, level 1 support is provided by the Customer Care team, while the warranty will be provided by the manufacturer.

-General maintenance and patch management as mentioned later in this policy is the responsibility of the device owner.
-Windows Updates are automatic and cannot be disabled for all current devices.
+General maintenance and patch management is the responsibility of the device owner.

-For VMs and other IaaS, the maintenance and patch management is the responsibility of the user or team that owns it.
+For cloud infrastructure such as virtual servers, the maintenance and patch management is the responsibility of the user or team that owns it.